 - practical training (compulsory in UAS bachelor’s studies)

 - bachelor’s thesis or a final project.

-Main teaching language is Finnish but Swedish is also used.
-In Finland there are higher education institutions, whose role is by legislation give Bachelor’s degree programmes conducted in Swedish.
+The main teaching language is Finnish but Swedish is also used.
+In Finland there are higher education institutions, whose role is by legislation to give Bachelor’s degree programmes conducted in Swedish.
 There are two Swedish universities and two Swedish universities of applied sciences.
 In addition, there are a few bilingual (Finnish and Swedish) universities.